Anu Malik – Top 100 Chartbuster Bollywood Hits of My Choice

 77. Mujhe Kuch Kehna Hai from Mujhe Kuch Kehna Hai (2001) – KK sang this heartbreaking song featuring Tusshar Kapoor.
 A very interesting fact to add!
 Since Kareena’s debut film Refugee in 2000, Anu Malik composed songs of 5 Kareena movies in a row, and all her movies released in 2000 & 2001, except Kabhi Khushi Kabhi Gham.
 The other movies are Mujhe Kuch Kehna Hai, Yadein, Ajnabee and Asoka.
 In 2003 also, Anu Malik composed three of her films in a row – Khushi, Mein Prem Ki Diwani Hoon and LOC Kargil.
 Isn’t it a strange co-incidence?
 He recorded maximum songs in Alka Yagnik’s voice, followed by Chithra and others.

 78. Yadein from Yadein (2001) – The movie flopped at box office.
 However its songs turned memorable.
-The title track featuring Jackie Shroff and Hrithik Roshan was sung by Hariharan and penned by Anand Bakshi.
+The title track featuring Jackie Shroff and Hrithik Roshan was sung by Hariharan.
+All its songs were penned by Anand Bakshi.

 79. Chanda Tare from Yadein (2001) – Kavita Krishnamurthy and Sukhwinder Singh rendered their voices for Kareena Kapoor and Hrithik Roshan in this sad song.
 It’s one of the rarest songs sung by Sukhwinder Singh for Anu Malik.